 Transfer and Second-Degree Applicants

 Admission to the nursing program is very competitive and space is extremely limited.
 Applicants can only be reviewed when there is space availability and in some years when classes are full, transfer students applications cannot be reviewed.
-At this time we are not reviewing applications for the fall 2015 semester for our nursing program.
-If you have already applied to the University for the nursing program, we are happy to review your application for the fall 2016 semester should space become available.
+At this time we are not accepting applications for the fall 2016 semester for our nursing program.
+We cannot guarantee there will be space available in the program for fall 2017.
+However, interested candidates should review the transfer guidelines and nursing prerequisities below.

 Transfer and second-degree applicants follow the standard procedures for transfer admission.
 To be considered for admission as a nursing major, transfer and second-degree applicants must have a minimum cumulative GPA of 2.7 for all college coursework and grades of B or higher in the following prerequisite courses: